-An IRA margin account is a retirement account that allows investors to trade securities with unsettled cash.
+An IRA account with limited margin is a retirement account that allows investors to trade securities with unsettled cash.
 It’s a more lenient structure versus a cash account, where you must wait for trades to settle before using the money for further trading.
-But an IRA margin account isn’t a true margin account in that you can’t use leverage.
+But an IRA account with limited margin isn’t a true margin account in that you can’t use leverage.

-Nonetheless, an IRA margin account offers a few advantages, including the ability to defer or avoid short-term capital gains tax, and you’re protected against good faith violations.
-That said, there are still restrictions, so before setting up an IRA margin account, it may be beneficial to learn more about how these accounts work.
+Nonetheless, an IRA account with limited margin offers a few advantages, including the ability to defer or avoid short-term capital gains tax, and you’re protected against good faith violations.
+That said, there are still restrictions, so before setting one up, it may be beneficial to learn more about how these accounts work.

-An IRA margin account presents a more flexible option to invest for retirement than a traditional IRA.
-First, you can trade with unsettled funds, meaning that if you close a position you don’t have to wait the standard two days after you trade, you can use those funds right away.
+An IRA account that may have limited margin — often called simply a limited margin IRA — presents a more flexible option to invest for retirement than a traditional IRA.
+These types of IRAs may allow you to trade with unsettled funds, meaning that if you close a position you don’t have to wait the standard two days after you trade, you can use those funds right away.

-There are also tax benefits.
-In a traditional IRA margin account capital gains taxes are deferred until funds are withdrawn.
+There may also be tax benefits.
+In a traditional IRA margin account, capital gains taxes are deferred until funds are withdrawn.
 This is similar to a regular IRA, where you don’t pay taxes on contributions or gains until you withdraw your money.

-But can you use margin in a Roth IRA?
-Yes, and there may be even more tax benefits when using limited margin in a Roth IRA.
+You may also be able to use limited margin in a Roth IRA, and there may be even more tax benefits when using limited margin in a Roth IRA.
 You don’t pay any capital gains because Roth accounts are tax-free, since Roth contributions are made with after-tax money.

-As noted, an IRA margin account, also called a limited margin account, lets investors trade with unsettled cash.
+As noted, an IRA account with limited margin may allow investors to trade with unsettled cash.
 However, a limited margin IRA is just that — limited.
-It is not a true margin account and does not allow you to short stocks or use leverage by borrowing money to trade with margin debits.
+It is not a true margin account, and does not allow you to short stocks or use leverage by borrowing money to trade with margin debits.
 In that sense, it is different from margin trading in a taxable brokerage account.

-You can use limited margin in several IRA types.
+You may be able to use limited margin in several IRA types.
 In addition to having margin IRAs with traditional and Roth accounts, rollover IRAs, SEP IRAs, and even small business SIMPLE IRAs are eligible for the margin feature.
 While mutual funds are often owned inside an IRA, you cannot buy mutual funds on margin.

 💡 Quick Tip: How to manage potential risk factors in a self-directed investment account?
 Doing your research and employing strategies like dollar-cost averaging and diversification may help mitigate financial risk when trading stocks.